 The system offers a Station Lock feature that lets users enter a four-digit code on their telephone dialpad to lock their extensions.
-This helps prevent other users from making outside calls at those extensions.
+This helps prevent other users from making outside calls at those extensions, or from screening calls.

 Restricting Access to Outside Lines or Pools